AlcoholRehabHelp Logo

 If you have UPJ obstruction, you may experience kidney pain after drinking alcohol.
 UPJ affects the proper functioning of the kidneys and bladder.
 You may experience pain in the side, lower back, or abdomen.
 In some cases, pain may travel to the groin.

-Alcohol consumption can intensify any pain.
-Sometimes UPJ will improve on its own, or it can be treated with a minimally invasive procedure.
-Sometimes it may require surgery.
+Sometimes, UPJ will improve independently or be treated with a minimally invasive procedure.
+For more extreme cases, it may already require surgery.

 6. Hydronephrosis

-Hydronephrosis occurs from one or two swollen kidneys because of an accumulation of urine.
-A blockage or obstruction stops urine from draining from the kidney to the bladder.
-This can lead the renal pelvis to become swollen or enlarged.
+Hydronephrosis occurs in one or two swollen kidneys because of an accumulation of urine.
+A blockage stops urine from draining from the kidney to the bladder.
+This obstruction can lead the renal pelvis to become swollen or enlarged.

-You may feel flank pain and pain or difficulty during urination.
+You may feel flank pain and difficulty or discomfort during urination.
 Having kidney stones heightens your risk of developing hydronephrosis.
 It is best to treat hydronephrosis as quickly as possible.

 Meet with your doctor to receive treatment for kidney stones or infections if they are the cause.
 These conditions may require antibiotics or other treatments.